Skip to main content

 Department of the Army The Secretary of the Army should determine the reasons that the training completion data for ASEP-B in the system of record differs from the records maintained by the course providers; assess the underlying data issues that prevent an accurate assessment of SOLO completion rates using only data from the system of record; and take steps to address those issues to ensure that training completion data are comprehensively and accurately collected and documented in the designated system of record.
 (Recommendation 1)

 DOD concurred with this recommendation.
 As of August 2021, Army officials stated that the Army Human Resource Command would generate an accurate list of Army command positions, and the Army would ensure that policies accurately reflect required legal training for command.
 In addition, they said that the Army would ensure that attendance at specified command preparation courses that contain legal content is properly recorded in the system of records, the Army Training Resources and Requirements System.
 Finally, they stated that the Army would develop a systematic method to cross-check a representative sample of the training records of those in command with required legal training to ensure attendance is being enforced.
 The officials estimated that these actions would be completed by March 31, 2022.
 GAO followed up with DOD in June 2022, May 2023, and August 2023, but had not received an update as of September 2023.
-To fully implement GAO's recommendation, the Army needs to determine the reasons for the discrepancies in the course completion data in the system of record versus the course provider's records, address any issues identified to ensure the system of record includes complete and accurate information, and provide documentation of the actions taken.
+In February 2024, DOD provided documentation showing that ASEP-B (now the Senior Leader Development Symposium (SLDS)) and SOLO are managed using the Army Selection List (ASL) and completion is recorded in the Army's Training Requirements and Resource System (ATRRS).
+According to DOD documentation, these systems have been evaluated and are working properly and systematically with the ASL being the selection system of record and ATRRS being the training system of record.
+Specifically, DOD documentation showed that attendance can be determined by comparing the two lists, which ensures that commander attendance is accurately recorded.
+Further, DOD also provided a list of all commanders authorized and assigned as well as a 2017 copy of Army Regulation 350-1.
+As a result of these steps, DOD has addressed the recommendation by resolving the underlying data issues and ensuring that the training system of record includes complete and accurate information.

 Department of the Navy The Secretary of the Navy should direct training providers to use a system of record to track legal training courses such as New Flag and Senior Executive Training Symposium and the Command Leadership Seminar to ensure that training completion data are comprehensively and accurately collected and documented.
 (Recommendation 2)

 DOD concurred with this recommendation.
 In March 2023, the Navy provided documentation that demonstrated that the Command Leadership Seminar was now being tracked in the Navy's Corporate enterprise Training Activity Resource System (CeTARS), the Navy's training system of record.
-GAO followed up with DOD in March, May, and August 2023 to determine if similar actions had been taken for the New Flag and Senior Executive Training Symposium, but has not received an update as of September 2023.
-To fully implement GAO's recommendation, the Navy needs to provide documentation showing that completion of the New Flag and Senior Executive Training Symposium is now being tracked in a system of record.
+GAO followed up with DOD in March, May, and August 2023 to determine if similar actions had been taken for the New Flag and Senior Executive Training Symposium but it has not received an update as of September 2023.
+In January 2024, DOD provided evidence that the Navy is also tracking completion of the New Flag and Senior Executive Training Symposium in its Flag Managment and Distribution System.
+In doing so, the Navy has fully implemented GAO's recommendation.

 Department of the Navy The Secretary of the Navy should determine the reasons that the training completion data for the Marine Corps Brigadier General Select Orientation Course in the data warehouse differs from the records maintained by the course provider, and take steps to address those issues to ensure that training completion data are comprehensively and accurately collected and documented in the designated system of record.
 (Recommendation 3)